FROSTBURN BEGINNER’S GUIDE

-The first thing you should do is open the big shinning chest near you health bar, and complete de “Lv.
-1 unique reward“, this will give you, amon other things, a temporary bless box called “Speed of Fire“.
+The first thing you should do is open the big shinning chest near your health bar, and complete de “Lv.
+1 unique reward“, this will give you, a temporary bless box called “Speed of Fire” among other things .
 This bless box will last for a week and will provide you with movement speed and attack + defense levels.
 There is a unique reward quest every 5 levels, so pay attention to that because they provide some very useful items.

 Your main gear here is the one provided by the quests done in Celestial Vale.
 Particularly, look for the following quests:

 - Preparing for Battle (level 3): Weapon + Armor

 - Keep up the good work (level 10): Weapon

 When you reach level 20, you will get a Dreamchaser Pack level 20 from the “Lv.
 20 Unique reward” quest.
 When you open this pack, you will get some tickets that you can exchange for gear with the Assistant Wang Tsai (next to most bankers in Archosaur and other mayor cities.
 This pack will also give you another similar pack for level 30, and that one will give you another for level 40.
 So you are mostly covered with these packs until level 60 or so.